 This huge medieval cathedral was built over 250 years between 1220 and 1472, although there have been at least three other Minsters around the same site.
 Particularly famed for its stained glass, it contains 128 windows, including the Great East Window, the largest expanse of medieval stained glass in the country.

-York Minster is in the final stages of conserving the Great East Window.
-This is part of the York Minster Revealed project, which has created several apprenticeships in traditional craft skills such as stone masonry and stained glass conservation.
+York Minster conserved the Great East Window as part of the York Minster Revealed project, which created several apprenticeships in traditional craft skills such as stone masonry and stained glass conservation.
 The Minster has also improved interpretation and redesigned the Undercroft Museum, making it fully accessible.

 3. Sheffield Cathedral

 Sheffield Cathedral is the oldest building in the city still in daily use, and parts of it date from the 13th century.
 The Chancel and the Sanctuary were built in the 15th century, while the impressive hammerbeam roof in the Chancel is probably from the 16th century.